grine4ka/about-football/statistics/readme.md

 ### Data

 Some part of the data in `measurements.csv` is simulated.
-The other part is real and is got from this repo's PR.
 Just for the convenience.
+The other part is real and is got from [kotlinx.serialization github repo](https://github.com/Kotlin/kotlinx.serialization).

 The data is updating regularly, once a day.
 This job is described in github actions workflow in [statistics.yml](../.github/workflows/statistics.yml).